 Explore the Beauty of Tsavo National Park in Style

-Where comfort and the unrivalled magnificence of Tsavo National Park collide to create an unforgettable African safari experience
+The fusion of comfort and the unrivalled magnificence of Tsavo National Park, including the iconic Chyulu Hills, creates an unforgettable African safari experience.

-Tsavo National Park is Kenya’s largest and oldest wildlife reserve, home to the majestic Tsavo East and Tsavo West National Parks.
-Spanning over 22,000 square kilometres with the magnificent Mount Kilimanjaro towering silently in the distance, Tsavo is larger than several European countries and six times the size of the Maasai Mara.
+Tsavo National Park is Kenya’s largest and oldest wildlife reserve, encompassing Tsavo East and Tsavo West National Parks, along with the magnificent Chyulu Hills.
+Spanning over 22,000 square kilometers, Tsavo boasts Mount Kilimanjaro towering in the distance.
+It’s larger than some European countries and six times the size of the Maasai Mara.

-Tsavo National Park has seen and survived both of the major World Wars, leaving behind some of the most beautiful battle scars in the form of heritage sites and monuments.
-Tales from the primal prehistoric and evolving modern worlds intertwine, etched in our history books, adding another dimension to this incredibly precious corner of Kenya.
+Having survived both World Wars, Tsavo National Park left behind beautiful battle scars as heritage sites and monuments.
+Tales from primal prehistoric and evolving modern worlds intertwine in our history books, adding another dimension to Kenya’s corner.

-Beyond the boundless open space, rich history and unrivaled biodiversity lies millions of acres of unadulterated African Wilderness.
-A place where the preservation of wildlife, culture, community and history are celebrated in its purest, most authentic form.
-These mysteries are yours to discover, as the natural beauty of Tsavo National Park envelops and leaves you with a permanent imprint on the soul.
+Furthermore, beyond boundless open space, rich history, and unrivaled biodiversity, millions of unadulterated African Wilderness acres await.
+This place celebrates the preservation of wildlife, culture, community, and history in their purest, most authentic form.
+You can discover these mysteries as Tsavo National Park’s natural beauty, including Chyulu Hills, envelops and leaves a permanent imprint on your soul.

 Welcome to our Tsavo, where unforgettable memories await.

-The park’s birdlife is both captivating and alluring with over 500 bird species, ranging from the dazzling Lilac Breasted Roller and the regal Eurasian Roller to the mighty Martial Eagles and Golden Weavers - a true twitcher’s paradise.
+Plus, sightings of our regal lions, the elusive leopard, wild dogs, and formidable buffaloes are part of your ultimate safari adventure.
+To top it off, the park’s birdlife is both captivating and alluring, with over 500 bird species, ranging from the dazzling Lilac Breasted Roller and the regal Eurasian Roller to the mighty Martial Eagles and Golden Weavers.
+It’s a true twitcher’s paradise.

-Traverse through the rainforests and semi-arid scrublands, and marvel at the ancient Jurassic-age granite monoliths and volcanic lava fields.
+Traverse through the rainforests and semi-arid scrublands.
+Marvel at the ancient Jurassic-age granite monoliths and volcanic lava fields, including the iconic Chyulu Hills.
 Each exploration offers a glimpse into the storied past, from the cloud forest of the Chyulu Hills to the expansive cliffs of the Yatta plateau.

-Endless opportunities for adventure and historical storytelling within the park's ancient caves present itself to the intrepid traveller seeking a wealth of knowledge that one visit to Tsavo National Park is impossible to unfold.
+Also, endless opportunities for adventure and historical storytelling within the park’s ancient caves present themselves.
+This entices the intrepid traveller seeking a wealth of knowledge that one visit to Tsavo National Park, encompassing the Chyulu Hills, is impossible to fully unfold.

 Community Engagement & Ecological Conservation